Antoni Vila Casas

-Antoni Vila Casas (born November 27, 1930, Barcelona) is a Spanish philanthropist and former pharmaceutical executive.
+Antoni Vila Casas (27 November 1930 – 14 September 2023) was a Spanish pharmaceutical executive and philanthropist.

 Biography

 Casas studied Batchillerato in Jesuites school in 1948.
 Later, he studied pharmacy and was graduated in 1956 by Universitat de Barcelona.
 In 1960, he founded Laboratorios Prodes S.A, and was the president of the board of directors.

 During the following years, Casas acquired some laboratories until creating Prodesfarma Holding in 1986.
 At the same time, he founded Fundació Vila Casas, being the president, and promoting Catalan art and giving awards with the objective of helping health and art initiatives.

 In 1995, he acquired Aquilea Laboratories.
 In 1997, he sold Prodesfarma to Grupo Almirall.

+Casas died on 14 September 2023, at the age of 92.